porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/angular.md

 ```

 After adding the `@porsche-design-system/components-angular` package to your project,
-you've to import the `PorscheDesignSystemModule` in every module you want to use the
+you've to import the `PorscheDesignSystemModule` in every module you want to use the components.
-components in.
-It declares and exports the Porsche Design System Components to make
-it available in the module that imports it.
 The following setup is a standard Angular CLI project:

 ### App module